High availability (Reliability) in Azure Cosmos DB for NoSQL

 SLA improvements

 Because availability zones are physically separate and provide distinct power source, network, and cooling, Availability SLAs (Service-level agreements) are higher (99.995%) than accounts with a single region (99.99%).
-Regions where availability zones are enabled are charged at 25% premium, while those without those without availability zones don't incur the premium.
+Regions where availability zones are enabled are charged at 25% premium, while those without availability zones don't incur the premium.
 Moreover, the premium pricing for availability zones is waived for accounts configured with multi-region writes and/or for collections configured with autoscale mode.

 Adding an additional region to Cosmos DB account typically increases existing bill by 100% (additively not multiplicatively) though small variations in cost across regions exist.
 For more details, see pricing page.

 Enabling AZs, adding additional region(s), or turning on multi-region writes can be thought as a layering approach that increases resiliency and availability of a given Cosmos DB account at each step of the way - from 4 9's availability for single region no-AZ configuration, through 4 and half 9's for single region with AZs, all the way to 5 9's of availability for multi-region configuration with the multi-region write option enabled.
-Please refer the following table for a summary of SLAs for each configuration.
+Please refer to the following table for a summary of SLAs for each configuration.

 KPI | Single-region writes without availability zones | Single-region writes with availability zones | Multiple-region, single-region writes without availability zones | Multiple-region, single-region writes with availability zones | Multiple-region, multiple-region writes with or without availability zones |